tiepvupsu/tiepvupsu.github.io/_posts/2017-05-17-contentbasedrecommendersys.md

     y = rate_matrix[:,0] # all users
     # item indices rated by user_id
     # we need to +1 to user_id since in the rate_matrix, id starts from 1
-    # but id in python starts from 0
+    # while index in python starts from 0
     ids = np.where(y == user_id +1)[0]
     item_ids = rate_matrix[ids, 1] - 1 # index starts from 0
     scores = rates[ids, 2]